History of Venice

 Discover everything about the history of Venice, from the myths about its foundation, to the ancient republic of the Serenissima and the unification of Italy.

-The city of Venice spreads out over a series of 119 islands that are located in the Venetian Lagoon – a vast body of salt water separated from the Adriatic Sea by a long piece of land.
+The city of Venice spreads out over a series of 119 islands that are located in the Venetian Lagoon—a vast body of salt water separated from the Adriatic Sea by a long piece of land.
 This part of Italy was inhabited by a few Illyrian tribes and the Veneti that lived on stilt houses in the Lagoon and lived off fishing and extracting salt from the Lagoon.

 Venezia was founded in 421.
 The Veneti, who had been expelled by the Ostrogoths and the Lombards, took refuge in these marshlands in the mouth of the River Po, forming the city of Venice.

-The city’s “privileged” site in the middle of a swamp gave it a great independence and made it very difficult for those that wanted to seize the land.
-In 810 Charlemagne’s own son (Pepin of Italy and king of the Lombards) had to withdraw from the Lagoon after six months of siege.
+The city’s “privileged” site in the middle of a swamp gave it great independence and made it very difficult for those that wanted to seize the land.
+In 810, Charlemagne’s own son (Pepin of Italy and king of the Lombards) had to withdraw from the Lagoon after six months of siege.

-In 697, the wealthy families of Venice took advantage of the Exarchate's weakened position to place the first doge Anafestus Paulicius in power.
+In 697, the wealthy families of Venice took advantage of the Exarchate's weakened position to place the first doge, Anafestus Paulicius, in power.
 The position of the doge was at first hereditary and lifelong.
 Later, after several power struggles between the city’s patrician families, the doges were elected.

 In 829, the relics of Saint Mark the Evangelist were stolen from Alexandria in Egypt and smuggled to Venice.
 San Marco would become the city’s patron saint and the relics safeguarded in St Mark's Basilica.